RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Sets HTTP connection callback.
 When clients issues connect command an HTTP request is issued asynchronously and command processing is suspended until it returns result code.
 If HTTP 2xx code is returned then RTMP session continues.
+The code of 3xx makes RTMP redirect to another application whose name is taken from `Location` HTTP response header.
 Otherwise connection is dropped.

 Note this directive is not allowed in application scope since application is still unknown at connection stage.